csci104/site/labs/lab6/index.md

 #### Implementing LimitedList, using Exceptions

 Modified from **[Sample Midterm B](https://bytes.usc.edu/cs104/resources/midterm-b.pdf), Question 7**: A `LimitedList` is a modified version of a `List` that has a capacity it should not exceed.
 Given the below header file, complete the implementation for `LimitedList::insert (int i, const T & item)`.
 Some of it has already been completed for you.
-You can assume all other member functions work as expected.
-You can also assume an exception `CapacityException(int capacity)` has already been written for you.
+Just for fun, let's make a custom exception class that will print out an interesting error message when you try to insert into a full list.
+You will need to write and use a custom exception, `CapacityException(int capacity)`.

 ```
+#include <stdexcept>

+class CapacityException : public std::exception
+{
+public:
+  /* When an instance of the CapacityException is created,
+   * it constructs a string that stores the error message
+   * that we need to display. */
+  CapacityException(int capacity)
+  : msg(/* What would be a meaningful message? */)
+  {
+  }

+  /* It is important that when you declare `what()` for a class
+   * that inherits from `std::exception`, its signature looks exactly
+   * like `const char* what() const noexcept`
+   * (with optional `virtual` at the front). */
+  virtual const char* what() const noexcept
+  {
+    return msg.c_str();
+  }
+private:
+  std::string msg;
+};

 class LimitedList {
   public:
     LimitedList(int capacity);